AbhishekAnchan17/BMI-Calculator/README.md

-I had created a BMI Calculator which included Database, Tables, and Views, Procedures and Functions, Triggers and Events, Database Backup & Recovery.
+This BMI Calculator includes Database, Tables, and Views, Procedures and Functions, Triggers and Events, Database Backup & Recovery.